aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - Select Rules under events in the left navigation pane
   - Select the `PBMMAccel-MoveAccount_rule`, select `actions`, select `Enable`
   - Select the `PBMMAccel-PolicyChanges_rule`, select `actions`, select `Enable`

-### TEMPORARY: UNTIL WE PUBLISH YOU MUST USE THE CODECOMMIT PROCESS and a CODECOMMIT installer template.
-GitHub and GitHub secret references are irrelevant.

-### TEMPORARY: THE CFN TEMPLATE CAN BE FOUND [HERE](https://gitlab.aws.dev/tsd/accelerator/-/tree/main/reference-artifacts/Custom-Scripts/InstallerTemplate)

-(AcceleratorInstaller-CodeCommit.template-v149-beta.json)

-### NEXT:

 - Follow the Standard Upgrade instructions in [Section 3.2](https://gitlab.aws.dev/tsd/accelerator/-/blob/main/docs/installation/installation.md#32-summary-of-upgrade-steps-all-versions) of the Installation and Upgrade guide, repeated verbatim below for ease of reference

+#### 1.4.0.1. - TEMPORARY: UNTIL WE PUBLISH YOU MUST USE THE CODECOMMIT PROCESS and a CODECOMMIT installer template.
+GitHub and GitHub Secret references are irrelevant.

+#### 1.4.0.2. - TEMPORARY: THE CFN TEMPLATE CAN BE FOUND [HERE](https://gitlab.aws.dev/tsd/accelerator/-/tree/main/reference-artifacts/Custom-Scripts/InstallerTemplate)(AcceleratorInstaller-CodeCommit.template-v149-beta.json)

-## 3.2.
-Summary of Upgrade Steps (all versions)
+## 1.5.
+"3.2.
+Summary of Upgrade Steps (all versions)" **_(Copied from installation guide)_**

 1. Login to your Organization Management (root) AWS account with administrative privileges
 2. Either: a) Ensure a valid Github token is stored in secrets manager, or b) Ensure the latest release is in a valid branch of CodeCommit in the Organization Management account.
 See [(section 2.3.2)](#232-create-github-personal-access-token-and-store-in-secrets-manager) for more details.